-- · Describe what Continuing Healthcare is. - Explain the LHB and LA duties in relation to CHC. - Identify how to refer a person for assessment for CHC. - · Explain the "primary health need" eligibility concept. - Recognise the importance of evidence in the CHC process to support clear reasoned evidence-based decisions. - · Outline the key principles of assessment and decision making during the MDT meeting. - Consider the Government support tools used during the process of assessment to include Checklist Tool, Decision Support Tool and Fast-track Tool. - Recognise the importance of the Mental Capacity Act 2005 around capacity and consent, focusing on placing the individual and/or family/representative at the centre of the process. - Describe the role of the LHB in care planning and case management in CHC cases. - Explain the process of reviews, appeals and dispute resolution.
+- Describe what NHS Continuing Healthcare is. - Explain the ICB and LA duties in relation to NHS CHC. - Identify how to refer a person for assessment for NHS CHC. - · Explain the "primary health need" eligibility concept. - Recognise the importance of evidence in the NHS CHC process to support clear reasoned evidence-based decisions. - Outline the key principles of assessment and decision making during the MDT meeting. - Consider the Government support tools used during the process of assessment to include Checklist Tool, Decision Support Tool and Fast-track Tool. - Recognise the importance of the Mental Capacity Act 2005 around capacity and consent, focusing on placing the individual and/or family/representative at the centre of the process. - Describe the role of the ICB in care planning and case management in NHS CHC cases. - Explain the process of reviews, appeals and dispute resolution.

-Continuing NHS Healthcare - Advanced (1 day)
+Advanced NHS CHC (1 day)

-Continuing Healthcare is a very complex area of work but one which all professionals working in health and social care need to understand.
+NHS Continuing Healthcare is a very complex area of work and one which all professionals working in health and social care need to understand.

-The aim of this course is to provide delegates who have some knowledge of Continuing Healthcare with a detailed overview of the law underpinning CHC and the process end to end.
-The duties of the LHB will be explored along with the role of the LA, enabling professionals to avoid the pitfalls in the decision-making process to ensure they carry out their role effectively and to best practice standards.
+The aim of this course is to provide delegates who have some knowledge of NHS Continuing Healthcare with a detailed overview of the law underpinning CHC and the process end-to-end.
+The duties of the ICB will be explored along with the role of the LA to enable professionals to avoid pitfalls in the decision-making process, enabling them to carry out their role effectively and to best practice standards.